OliverLee9292/OliverLee9292/README.md

-# 💫 About Me:
+# 💫 About Me

-🧪 I’m currently working on AI solution development using Python and Azure resources<br>🤝 I’m looking to collaborate on ML projects, algorithmic trading, and applied data science<br>🛠️ I’m solving business problem through NLP and Computer vision <br>🌱 I’m currently learning computational data analytics at Georgia Tech and AI engineering at Microsoft<br>💬 Ask me about Work flow Automation, Algorithmic Trading, cloud architecture<br>
+🧪 I build practical AI solutions using Python, Azure, and modern ML tooling<br>
+🤖 Currently focused on AI agents, computer vision, and NLP-driven automation<br>
+📈 I also work on quantitative investing and algorithmic trading projects<br>
+🌱 Studying Computational Data Analytics at Georgia Tech and AI Engineering at Microsoft<br>
+💬 Ask me about cloud architecture, workflow automation, or ML system design<br>
+🤝 Open to collaborating on ML engineering, agentic AI, and applied data science projects

 ## 🌐 Socials: